exercism/docs/anatomy/track-tooling/analyzers/README.md

 # Analyzers

+Exercism's analyzers automatically assess student's submissions and provide mentor-style commentary.

 ## Contributing to Analyzers

 Each language has it's own Analyzer, written in that language.
-The website acts as the orchestrator between the Analyzers and student's submissions.
+The website acts as the orchestrator between the Analyzers and students' submissions.

 Each Analyzer lives in the Exercism GitHub organsation in a repository named `$LANG-analyzer` (e.g. `ruby-analyzer`).
 You can explore the different Analyzers [here](https://github.com/exercism?q=-analyzer).